Consensys/doc.ethsigner/docs/Tutorials/Multifile.md

 ## Create the TOML File

 Create the TOML file that contains the settings to access the key file.
+Each key that signs transactions requires a TOML file.

-The TOML file name must use the format `[<prefix>]<accountAddress>.toml`.
+The file name must use the format `[<prefix>]<accountAddress>.toml`.
 The `0x` portion of the account address must be removed.
 For example, `78e6e236592597c09d5c137c2af40aecd42d12a2.toml`.

 !!! example